albertofernandezvillan/face-alignment/README.md

 For more information, you can see this post on opencv Q&A: http://answers.opencv.org/question/24670/how-can-i-align-face-images/

-This code is part of the project 'Glasses detection on real images based on robust alignment'.
+This code is part of the project:
+Glasses detection on real images based on robust alignment.

 ![alt tag](https://raw.githubusercontent.com/albertofernandezvillan/face-alignment/master/alignment.png)